lngng/moDSTogether/README.md

 #### Q: Okay, so I'm clear on things in legal terms.
 But I kinda still want to keep development private.
 Can I still collaborate?

 A: Yes, I'll explain how, and I want to take this opportunity to validate your decision to do that.
 There *is* a consideration that the open-source community, license drafters, and courts do not and cannot reasonably weigh in on: your feeling on things.
 Do not let current discussion have you feeling that your decision to share your passion with other people is actually a step in the wrong direction.
 The culture right now doesn't do this segment of the community right, if only by oversight, so I'd like to reassure you.
 Are there benefits to going public?
-I think so, but *moDSTogether* is still for you and I understand your concerns.
+I think so, and they will be discussed and leveraged here but *moDSTogether* is still for you if you choose to remain private.
 No sweat.

 I love open-source!
 But this project is meant to help you feel comfortable and equipped to work with others - not accelerate you into the hyper-transparent software economy of 2090.